fictionco/fiction/@apps/docs/src/docs/filter-reference.md

 #### Post Schema

-`post-schema` filter: To extend the base post schema:
+Filter: `post-schema` - To extend the base post schema:

 ```js
 // Takes and returns an object {}